score-spec/docs/content/en/docs/examples/nodejs-postgres.md

 ### `kubectl apply`

-_Here you will need to have access to a Kubernetes cluster to execute the following commands._
+_Here you will need to have access to a Kubernetes cluster to execute the following commands.
+You can follow [these instructions](/docs/how-to/score-k8s/kind-cluster/) if you want to set up a Kind cluster._

 Run `kubectl apply` to execute the generated `manifests.yaml` file: